-Of the sample of 206 households, contact was made with 179.7 Of these, 34 refused to participate and three could not complete the questionnaire.
+Of the sample of 206 households, contact was made with 179.19 Of these, 34 refused to participate and three could not complete the questionnaire.
 Thus, 142 respondents completed the survey, yielding a response rate of 69% of the base sample.
-Of the 142, 29 signed up for the program, resulting in a participation rate of 20.5 percent.
-If we assume that the 37 households who refused or could not complete the survey would also have refused the program, the participation rate would fall to 16.5 percent.
-Both these estimates stand in marked contrast to the actual sign-up rate of less than 0.1 percent observed by NMPC throughout the period GreenChoiceTM was offered.
-As discussed previously, this low participation was likely caused by the minimal marketing and low customer awareness of the program.
+Of the 142, 29 signed up for the program, resulting in a participation rate of 20.4 percent.
+If we assume that the 37 households who refused or could not complete the survey would also have refused the program, the participation rate would fall to 16.2 percent.
+Both these estimates stand in marked contrast to the actual sign-up rate of less than 3.3 percent observed by NMPC throughout the period GreenChoice[TM] was offered via bill inserts and brochures.20 As discussed previously, this low participation was likely caused by the minimal marketing and low customer awareness of the program.
 Indeed, none of the 142 randomly sampled respondents in our survey recalled having heard about the program.
-Participation rates of 16.5 and 20.5 percent are consistent with a preliminary market evaluation of the NMPC service area conducted by the Research Triangle Institute (RTI) (Wood et al. 1994), which estimated that with full awareness there was a 17 percent probability of adopting a green planting program at a \$6 monthly premium.
-The RTI data were taken from a sample that over sampled "green" customers, since such customers were regarded as the target group for an actual program.
-Based on prior information, approximately 25 percent of urban NMPC customers were classified as "green".
+Participation rates of 16.2 and 20.4 percent are consistent with a preliminary market evaluation of the NMPC service area conducted by the Research Triangle Institute (RTI) (Wood et al. 1994), which estimated that with full awareness 17 percent would adopt a tree planting program at a \$6 monthly premium.21 The RTI data were taken from a sample that over-sampled "green" customers, since such customers were regarded as the target group for an actual program.
+Based on prior information, approximately 30 percent of urban NMPC customers were classified as "green", while the in-person interview sample was 67 percent "green".

-It is important to note that a participation rate of 16%-20% is, however, substantially higher than the 1% needed to fund GreenChoice[TM] (12,000 of a total of 1.2 million NMPC customers), and those observed in the majority of actual green pricing experiments reported in the literature (Baugh et al. 1995; Brynes et al. 1995; Holt and Associates, 1996; Farhar and Houston 1996).
+It is important to note that a participation rate of 16%-20% is substantially higher than the 1% potentially needed to fund GreenChoice[TM] (12,000 of a total of 1.2 million NMPC customers) as well as the participation rates observed by the majority of actual green pricing programs reported in the literature (Byrnes, Jones, and Goodman 1999; Baugh et al. 1995; Byrnes et al. 1995; Holt and Associates, 1996; Farhar and Houston 1996).
 As suggested earlier, however, there are notable differences between our experiment and the majority of previous studies.
-First, reported participation rate estimates have not generally been adjusted to account for program awareness, which was controlled in our study at 100 percent.
+First, reported participation rate estimates have generally not been adjusted to account for program awareness, which was controlled in our study at 100 percent.
 Instead, participation rates have typically been defined over total customer base or over the base of customers targeted with direct mailings.
 Previous participation experiments have also (with the two exceptions noted previously) relied on voluntary contributions rather than the provision point mechanism used here.
+The findings of Byrnes, Jones, and Goodman (1999) support these conclusions.
+They provide complete program awareness while obtaining voluntary contributions.
+The resulting 5.6 to 10 percent participation rates are higher than most observed in implemented green-pricing programs but below those observed here.

-To investigate individual specific factors associated with participation decisions, the linear logistic distribution, which can be derived from a random utility model (McFadden, 1976), is assumed to characterize individual decisions, where \underline{X} depicts a vector of covariates characterizing individuals and their perceptions of the program (including a constant term), and $\underline{\alpha}$ is the corresponding set of coefficients to be estimated.
+To investigate individual specific factors associated with participation decisions, we again turn to the random utility model (McFadden, 1976).
+The linear logistic distribution is assumed to characterize individual decisions, where \underline{X} depicts a vector of covariates characterizing individuals and their perceptions of the program (including a constant term), and $\underline{\alpha}$ is the corresponding set of coefficients to be estimated.
+A separate independent variable and corresponding coefficient for value can not be included in the model since individual values are unobserved and cost is constant across all respondents.

-(1) $$\Pr{\{\text{"Yes" response}\}} = \underline{1}$$
+(1) $$\Pr\{\text{"Yes" response}\} = \underline{1}$$